-While the national unemployment rate in Colombia in September 2018 was 9.5%, it was higher among young people ages 14-28 (16.7%), especially young women (21.6%).
-One factor is that young people overall lack technical expertise required for the increasingly specialized labor market.
-This general lack of skills means they are only able to find temporary/low paying work, which rarely leads to long-term employment.
-Yet, in the most vulnerable communities, many youth are expected to contribute to their household’s income.
+Young people living in marginalized communities lack the technical expertise required for the increasingly specialized labor market.
+This lack of skills means they are only able to find temporary and low paying work.
+Still, in the most vulnerable sectors of Cali, many youths are expected to contribute to their households’ income.
 Without viable job prospects, many young people turn to criminal groups and gangs, which offer them an easy and lucrative way to make money.
-Women face the additional challenge of gender discrimination because many professions are traditionally thought of for males, consigning women to jobs in the informal sector that provide less job security and pay.

 Primary Location: Cali